networkx/nx-guides/content/algorithms/dag/index.md

 ### Kahn's algorithm

+NetworkX uses Kahn's algorithm to perform topological sorting.
+We will introduce it briefly here.

 First, find a list of "start nodes" which have no incoming edges and insert them into a set S;
 at least one such node must exist in a non-empty acyclic graph.
 Then: